FionaZZ92/OpenVINO_sample/SD_controlnet/README.md

 ![alt text](pipe_results.png)

+## Step 4: Enable LoRA weights for Stable Diffusion + ControlNet pipeline (Choose one of below 3 methods)

 ## Step 4-1: Enable lora by pytorch_lora_weights.bin
 This step introduce the method to add lora weights to Stable diffusion Unet model by `pipe.unet.load_attn_procs(...)` function.
 You can visit https://civitai.com/tag/lora to get lora model.
 Let's use one lora weights on huggingface as an example:
 ```shell